 Hi-Cannon and Lonesome Lake Trails Loop is a 5.1 mile moderately trafficked loop trail located near Lincoln, New Hampshire that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 This trail IS NOT the Hi-Cannon Trail.
 Hi-Cannon is steep and has a ladder that has to be climbed, it's also not that well blazed.
 Hi-Cannon (not High Cannon) is the dashed line to the right of the Lonesome Lake trail and it comes off a junction from Lonesome Lake just past the campground.

 Went up Hi-Cannon (which is how it's spelt on the signage) to Cannon, came down the Kinsman Ridge and then Lonesome Lake back to the campground.

 Hi-Cannon is a steep trail with a ladder at one point of it, so it is not dog friendly.
 It's recommended to go up Hi-Cannon and back down Lonesome Lake to complete the loop.
 The trail starts at the Lafayette Campground and you take the Lonesome Lake trail until the Hi-Cannon split.
 Total mileage was 5.7

 The trail isn't well blazed.
 There are blue markers but they are few and far between.
 The trail is pretty easy to figure out which way to go.

 Great views if you go out on the cliffs near the summit, definitely better than the tower which was over crowded by the phonies that took the tram up.

 This isn't really near Lincoln as much as it is in the Franconia notch.
 Lincoln is more south on 93.